Limones-07/theme-manager/docs/source/configuration/scripts.rst

             The exit code `theme-manager` should use.
 It's highly recommended to follow what's specified at `/usr/include/sysexits.h`.

-    If the script is an enabling procedure, no positional arguments are required, `main`'s return value will be ignored and `theme-manager` will proceed with it's operation after the function's executioncassuming the theme is already enabled for the application that uses this script.
+    If the script is an enabling procedure, no positional arguments are required, `main`'s return value will be ignored and `theme-manager` will proceed with it's operation after the function's execution assuming the theme is already enabled for the application that uses this script.

     If the script is a check procedure, no positional arguments are required and `theme-manager` expects a boolean return value.